mjmansfi/genome_statistics/README.md

 - `R.utils` - to read compressed input files
 - `viridis` - to allow more colourful plots

-Required options:
+### Required options:

-### -d, --depthFile
+#### -d, --depthFile

-Path to the file containing the output of samtools depth -a.
+Path to a file containing the output of `samtools depth -a`.
 Can be gzip compressed.
 The output should look like:
 ```bash
 seq1	1	5
 seq1	2	6